-He has a Bachelor of Science in Electrical Engineering and a Masters of Business Administration.
+He has a Bachelor of Science in Electrical Engineering and a Master of Business Administration.
 These degrees were the foundation for his long list of business successes, including a stint with the infamous investment company Solomon Brothers and launching many of his own businesses.

 Born in the pacific northwest, Phil Knight is famous for launching Nike.
 But before he started the company, previously titled Blue Ribbon Sports, he spent time hard at work in school.

-Knight’s father, a lawyer-turned-newspaper publisher, instilled hard work ethic and independence into his son.
+Knight’s father, a lawyer-turned-newspaper publisher, instilled a hard work ethic and independence into his son.
 After spending time in the newspaper industry, he went off to the University of Oregon and Stanford University to continue his education in business.

 Now, Nike is worth $34.8 billion and is one of the most famous trademarks in the world.